graphql/graphiql/resources/README.md

 ### `pretty.js`

 Prettifies the code base, or tests that it is already prettified.
-This scripted is invoked for these two purposes respectively via `npm run pretty` and `npm run pretty-check` (and also `npm test`).
+This script is invoked for these two purposes respectively via `npm run pretty` and `npm run pretty-check` (and also `npm test`).

 ## Scripts invoked directly